gaphor/gaphas/README.txt

- v check the code with pylint for strange things. v line item v placement tool
+ v check the code with pylint for strange things. v line item v placement tool v connection protocol v make update cycle independant from render (expose) event.
- - connection protocol
- ? make update cycle independant from render (expose) event.
     This is something we might do if the response is getting bad.
  ? rotating and shearing for Element items.
     Do we need this?